 Studies have revealed that high lead levels in the body may cause:

 In extreme cases, seizure-like symptoms, comas and even death may result.
 Blood testing is the only reliable way to diagnose lead poisoning.

 While children who live in old, poorly maintained housing tend to face the greatest risk of lead poisoning, if your building was built before 1978 it’ s possible that lead paint was used.
 It wasn’t until 1971 that Congress passed the Lead Based Poisoning Prevention Act (“LBPPA”), which restricted residential use of lead paint and banned its use on toys and children’s furniture.
 LBPPA did not, however, restrict the use of lead in marine paint farm equipment, or automobile paints and industrial finishes.

 It wasn’t until 1978 that the Consumer Products Safety Commission banned the use of lead-based paints in homes.
 However, the National Safety Council estimates that approximately 38 million homes still contain lead-based paint and approximately 25% of all U.S. homes contain some type of lead hazard.

-Please contact a lead poisoning lawyer at Oshman & Mirisola today to learn about your rights under the law.
+Please contact a lead poisoning lawyer at The Oshman Firm today to learn about your rights under the law.
 We offer free case evaluations with no obligation, so that you can get answers to your questions and determine the best course of action for you.